Meet the team

 Prior to joining JBWere, Luke was the Executive Manager of the MLC Community Foundation, where he led the evolution of the strategic direction of the Foundation to focus on mental health outcomes.
 During Luke’s tenure, the Foundation has been awarded as a philanthropic leader in measuring social outcomes, driven by innovative approaches to measurement and impact investment.
 Luke was also a member of NAB’s Corporate Responsibility Leadership team.
 Prior to this role Luke led the community program at the Australian Securities and Investments Commission.

-Corinne graduated as a clinical social worker, and then moved into the Commonwealth and State Governments in a range of policy and program management roles focusing on health, youth and indigenous policy.
-Corinne founded her own event management agency in 2005, and after 9 years of successful business, in 2014 she took up the role of Director of Events and Engagement at the Centre for Social Impact.
+Corinne graduated as a clinical social worker, and then moved into the Commonwealth and State Governments in a range of policy and program management roles focusing on health, youth and Indigenous policy.
+Corinne founded her own event management agency in 2005, and after nine years of successful business, in 2014 she took up the role of Director of Events and Engagement at the Centre for Social Impact.
 In 2016 Corinne relocated to Singapore with her family.

 Corinne was a delegate at the Prime Minister's 2020 Summit, has participated in two United Nations Commissions on the Status of Women, and has been an active board member of UN Women Australia.
 Corinne chaired the Australian Women Chamber of Commerce and Industry from 2010-2015, and has been a Director at the Sydney Community Foundation since 2013.